X-Plane/xptools/msvc/README.txt

  * expat appears to only need the .h, no other files. .h is located ..\..\msvc_libs\expat-2.0.1\lib otherwise a collection of other opt ions

+ geotiff
+ resave the geo_config.h.vc as geo_config.h

+ tiff
+ resave tiffconf.vc.h to tiffconf.h

+ jpeg
+ resave jconfig.vc to jconfig.h

+ expat
+ just build with the included vsproject file <-all linker errors gone

+ zlib
+ you need to have xtools_wed to have ZLIB_WINAPI

 ==============================================================/